 It is simple - putting customers first means exactly what it sounds like.
 It’s when a business puts the needs of a customer before its own gain (to a reasonable extent).

 The goal is to have a healthy relationship with all consumers by identifying their needs.
 (Remember the buyer persona strategy?)
 That’s how you provide them with the best possible personalized experience.

-  When they get quality personalized experience, it’s a win-win – happy clients give good reviews, which in turn leads to higher sales.
+When they get a quality personalized experience, it’s a win-win - happy clients give good reviews, which in turn leads to higher sales.

 So isn’t it logical to support device neutrality and net neutrality if you want your clients to love you?
 You know the saying - if you want someone to come back, set them free… Right?

 Nobody wants to feel restricted and monitored by their service providers.
 It sucks having no say in what apps you use or having to pay more to access certain sites or to play games.
 That’s not how a business needs to treat its customers.
 (If it wants to keep them, at least.)

 Right.
 Now that you know what it is, let’s explain further why net neutrality is important.

 It doesn’t matter how much money a company has and how big it is, this doesn’t give it an unfair advantage.
 No “fast lanes” online; all sites load with more or less the same speed.

 This means the net neutrality law can help global innovation.
 It allows small companies to have a fair chance at growing and even defeating larger competitors.
 This is how everyone will strive to be better.

 Without net neutrality, the new guy never stands a chance.
 They’ll be ruthlessly crushed like a cockroach under the boot of giants like Apple and Google every time they try to climb the ladder.
 With net neutrality in place, as long as they know they can start from the bottom and reach the top, they will work hard like never-tiring ants to one day rise and be the champions.